elypia/imagecaster/.gitlab/issue_templates/Feature Request.md

 ## Interface
 <!--
-  In some cases you may wish to propose an interface or method names to help describe how you'd want to use this, or for others to discuss and improve ahead of time before final implementation.
+  In some cases you may wish to propose an interface to help describe how you'd want to use this, or for others to discuss and improve ahead of time before final implementation.
 -->